sarahhudaib/reading-notes/class01.md

 ----

-# A beginner's guide to Big O Notation:
+# A beginner's guide to Big-O Notation:

-> The Big O notation is an essential tool for computer scientists to analyze the complexity and cost of an algorithm, and an important practice for software engineers to understand algorithms more deeply.
+> The Big-O notation is an essential tool for computer scientists to analyze the complexity and cost of an algorithm, and an important practice for software engineers to understand algorithms more deeply.

 ## Good Code: